Tales of a Pet Nanny at the End of Her Leash

 Lindsey Grant, Sleeps With Dogs

 After selling her successful Pet-sitting business, Lindsey Grant wrote a book about the strange and curious relationships we have with our pets.
-Some of her client's requests make for a noteworthy book.
+Some of her client's requests made for a noteworthy book.
 She'll also be talking about how Switzerland, her new home, treats animals.

 Because of visa issues, Lindsey knew it would be difficult to find work, so she decided to write a book.
 The result was, "Sleeps With Dogs, Tales of a Pet Nanny at the End of Her Leash."
-Lindsey has changed the names of streets, owners and pets in her book to protect their identities.
+Lindsey changed the names of streets, owners and pets in her book to protect their identities.

-Pet sitting is not the most glamorous job.
-It involves scooping poop, dealing with urine and the occasional vomit.During her pet-sitting career, Lindsey says it was as much about learning about the humans as it was about the animals in her care.
+Pet sitting is not always the most glamorous job.
+It involves scooping poop, dealing with urine and the occasional vomit.During her pet-sitting career, Lindsey said it was as much about learning about the humans as it was about the animals in her care.
 She said she received a tremendous amount of education working with the clients as well as from other pet sitters.
 At the beginning of her career, Lindsey did not have any pets of her own.
 She said it was eye opening to step into these homes and take on the role of the animal owner and do the things they did for their own pets, while she was in charge.

 One dog in Lindsey's care was Charlie, a gaseous greyhound, which Lindsey didn't get along with.
 She said just like with people, you don't always see eye-to-eye with them, and this also happens with animals.
 In addition to their personality differences, Charlie was stunningly gaseous, with a diet full of dairy.
 Lindsey said he would come into the room where she was, emit the gas, and then leave.
 She said he knew what he was doing and did it on purpose, leaving her there alone with the smell!
 Other stories in the book are of Echo, an electric-green, biting parakeet; and Larry, an ailing tomcat at the end of his ninth life.